Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis

-In this letter, we show that such a non-instantaneous reheating carries the potential of making a significant effect in evaluating equilibration temperature $T^*$ as $\mathcal{H}$ would differ from that of a purely radiation-dominated era, a situation which has not been discussed elsewhere in the literature to the best of our knowledge.
-In view of recent finding~\cite{Garcia:2020eof} that $T_{\text{Max}}$ can be much larger than $T_{\text{RH}}$ (related to the form of the inflation potential and coupling coefficient between the inflaton and light SM particles), this study can be even more relevant.
-We elaborate here for the first time on the impact of this extended reheating period (particularly due to the unusual relation between $T$ and $a$) on the study of flavor leptogenesis too where the production and decay of RHN take place within $T_{\text{Max}}$ and $T_{\text{RH}}$.
-We begin the discussion on reheating below to estimate the modified temperature regimes where the right-handed charged leptons enter equilibrium, first without introducing any RHNs and later we incorporate RHNs so as to discuss their influence on flavored leptogenesis.
+In this letter, we show that such non-instantaneous reheating epoch exhibits a shift in ET as $\mathcal{H}$ would differ from that of a purely RD era, a situation which has not been discussed elsewhere to the best of our knowledge.
+In view of recent finding~\cite{Garcia:2020eof} that $T_{\text{Max}}$ can be much larger than $T_{\text{RH}}$, this study can be even more relevant.
+We further elaborate here for the first time\footnote{ Earlier works on flavor leptogenesis during reheating \cite{Antusch:2006gy,Blanchet:2006be,Antusch:2007km} or within different modified cosmological scenarios\cite{Mahanta:2019sfo,Perez-Gonzalez:2020vnz} did not incorporate such shift(s) in ET(s). } the impact of such shift in ET (due to the unusual relation between $T$ and $a$) on the study of flavor leptogenesis too where the production and decay of RHN take place within $T_{\text{Max}}$ and $T_{\text{RH}}$.
+We begin the discussion on reheating below to estimate the modified temperature regimes where the right-handed charged leptons enter equilibrium, first without introducing any RHNs, and later we incorporate RHNs so as to discuss their influence on flavored leptogenesis.

 As the era of reheating starts following the inflationary epoch, the discussion of reheating is somewhat connected to the form of inflaton potential near its minimum.
-Hence, to be specific, following \cite{Garcia:2020eof} we consider a generic power-law form of the inflaton potential near the minimum, $V(\phi) = \lambda \frac{|\phi|^n}{M_P^{n-4}}$ the origin of which can be traced back to T-attractor models in no-scale supergravity \cite{Kallosh:2013hoa}.
-For simplicity, we confine ourselves to a $n=2$ case resembling the Starobinsky type of inflationary potential~\cite{Starobinsky:1980te,Ellis:2013xoa,Khalil:2018iip} (in the large field limit).
+To be specific, following \cite{Garcia:2020eof} we consider a generic power-law form of the inflaton potential near the minimum, $V(\phi) = \lambda \frac{|\phi|^n}{M_P^{n-4}}$ the origin of which can be traced back to T-attractor models in no-scale supergravity \cite{Kallosh:2013hoa}.
+For simplicity, we confine ourselves to a $n=2$ case resembling the Starobinsky type of inflationary potential~\cite{Starobinsky:1980te,Ellis:2013xoa,Khalil:2018iip} in the large field limit.
 Here we skip details of inflation (see \cite{Ellis:2015pla}) except the information that the magnitude of the parameter $\lambda$ is found to be $\sim 2 \times 10^{-11}$ so as to be consistent with inflationary observables like spectral index and tensor-to-scalar ratio within 95$\%$ C.L. of the Planck+BICEP2/Keck (PBK) constraints~\cite{BICEP2:2018kqh}.
 This leads to the effective mass of the inflaton as $m_{\phi} = (\partial ^2_{\phi} V(\phi))^{1/2} \simeq 1.5 \times 10^{13}$ GeV.